August 7

 Marines Land on Guadalcanal: America's First Pacific Offensive

-U.S. Marines stormed the beaches of Guadalcanal and Tulagi in the Solomon Islands, launching the first American ground offensive of World War II.
-The six-month campaign that followed bled Japanese forces of irreplaceable aircraft, ships, and experienced pilots, permanently shifting the momentum of the Pacific War toward the Allies.
+U.S. Marines stormed the beaches of Guadalcanal and Tulagi in the Solomon Islands, launching the first American ground offensive of the Pacific War against stunned Japanese garrison forces.
+The six-month campaign that followed became a brutal war of attrition in jungle terrain, with both sides feeding in reinforcements through a series of desperate naval battles around the island.
+Japan's loss of irreplaceable aircraft, warships, and experienced pilots at Guadalcanal permanently shifted the strategic momentum in the Pacific toward the Allies.

 IBM's Automatic Sequence Controlled Calculator — Harvard Mark I — was formally dedicated on August 7, 1944.